-Diclofenac Sodium and Misoprostol
+Diclofenac Sodium and Misoprostol Delayed-Release Tablets

-Symptoms of acute overdosage with diclofenac sodium and misoprostol should be treated with supportive and symptomatic therapy.
+Symptoms of acute overdosage with diclofenac sodium and misoprostol delayed-release tablets should be treated with supportive and symptomatic therapy.
 There are no specific antidotes.
 In case of acute overdosage, emesisis and/or gastric lavage may be considered dependent upon amount ingested and time since ingestion.
 The use of oral activated charcoal may help to reduce the absorption of diclofenac sodium and misoprostol.
 Induced diuresis may be beneficial because diclofenac sodium and misoprostol metabolites are excreted in the urine.
 The effect of dialysis or hemoperfusion on the elimination of diclofenac sodium (99% protein bound) and misoprostol acid remains unproven.